hazelcast/hazelcast-reference-manual/src/Diagnostics.md

 -Dhazelcast.diagnostics.slowoperations.period.seconds=30
 ```

-In addition to the properties at the member side, you should also specify the following properties at the client side:
+At the client side you should specify the following properties:

 ```
 -Dhazelcast.diagnostics.enabled=true